Multimodal Foundation Models for Material Property Prediction and Discovery: Methods

-Here, we elaborate on the experimental procedures undertaken for the results pertaining to inverse design and the interpretability analysis of embeddings following multimodal pre-training.
-For the retrieval and inverse design experiments illustrated in \cref{fig:property_pred_inverse_design}, we utilized encoders that were pre-trained using AnchoredCLIP.
-The retrieval accuracy shown in \cref{fig:property_pred_inverse_design}b was computed on a test set consisting of samples not included in the train set which was used for the multimodal pre-training.
-Regarding the inverse design experiments showcased in \cref{fig:property_pred_inverse_design}, the target DOS came from the test set, again ensuring these were not part of the pre-training dataset.
-We then treated all materials in the training set as potential candidate materials, aiming to identify the materials being the closest neighbors for each target DOS.
+Here, we elaborate on the experimental procedures undertaken for the results pertaining to material discovery and the interpretability analysis of embeddings following multimodal pre-training.
+For the retrieval and material discovery experiments illustrated in \cref{fig:inverse_design}, we utilized encoders that were pre-trained using AnchoredCLIP on three modalities of $C$, $\rho(E)$ and $n_{e}(\rv)$.
+We split the pre-training dataset into train--test subsets in an 80:20 ratio (resulting in approximately \num{62000} and \num{16000} train and test materials respectively).
+MultiMat pre-training was performed on the training set and the retrieval accuracy shown in \cref{fig:inverse_design}a was computed on the test set (\ie consisting of samples not in the train set which was used for the multimodal pre-training).
+Regarding the experiments showcased in \cref{fig:inverse_design}b-c, the target $\rho(E)$ came from the test set, again ensuring these were not part of the pre-training dataset.
+We then treated all materials in the train set as potential candidate materials, aiming to identify the materials being the closest neighbors for each target $\rho(E)$.

-For the quantitative evaluation of the inverse design strategy shown in \cref{fig:property_pred_inverse_design}d, we compute the MAE between the target and nearest-neighbor DOS in the energy range from $-5\,\text{eV}$ to $+5\,\text{eV}$, using linear interpolation to map the target and nearest-neighbor DOS onto the same equispaced energy grid.
-We restrict our focus to this limited range because it (i)~subsets the varying energy ranges of different materials in the Materials Project data, obviating a need for extrapolation, and (ii)~covers the energy range of primary physical interest, since most electrical and optical properties are influenced mainly by electrons near the Fermi level~\cite{mahan2000many, grosso2013solid, kong2022density}.
-Additionally, the MAE between the target and nearest neighbor DOS was normalized by the area of the target DOS in the $-5\,\text{eV}$ to $+5\,\text{eV}$ range.
-This normalization ensures a more equitable comparison across different target-nearest neighbor pairs.
+For the quantitative evaluation of the material discovery strategy shown in \cref{fig:inverse_design}b, we compute the MAE between the target and nearest-neighbor $\rho(E)$ in the energy range from $-5\,\text{eV}$ to $+5\,\text{eV}$, using linear interpolation to map the target and nearest-neighbor $\rho(E)$ onto the same equispaced energy grid.
+We restrict our focus to this limited range because it (i)~helps to account for the varying energy ranges of different materials in the Materials Project data, obviating a need for extrapolation, and (ii)~covers the energy range of primary physical interest, since most electrical and optical properties are influenced mainly by electrons near the Fermi level~\cite{mahan2000many, grosso2013solid, kong2022density}.
+Additionally, the MAE between the target and nearest neighbor $\rho(E)$ was normalized by the area of the target $\rho(E)$ in the $-5\,\text{eV}$ to $+5\,\text{eV}$ range.
+This normalization ensures a more equitable comparison across different targets--nearest-neighbor pairs.
+Mathematically, we define the normalized MAE in the energy range from $-5\,\text{eV}$ to $+5\,\text{eV}$ by

+Note that this metric, despite its relative character, may still exhibit large values (\eg exceeding unity), even for a slight misalignment of the resonance energies because the DOS frequently is a sharply peaked quantity.